Polaris-JZ/polaris-jz.github.io/_pages/about.md

 {% endif %}
 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

+# About Me
 <span class='anchor' id='about-me'></span>

 Hi!
-This is Jujia Zhao, a master student from National University of Singapore (NUS).
+This is Jujia Zhao, a master student from **National University of Singapore (NUS)**.
 My major is Industry 4.0 (Deep Learning for Industry).
-I graduated from Beijing Institute of Technology in China with a bachelor's degree in Automation.
+I graduated from **Beijing Institute of Technology** in China with a bachelor's degree in Automation.
 Now, I am a research intern at [NExT Research Center](https://www.nextcenter.org/) in NUS, advised by [Dr. Wenjie Wang](https://wenjiewwj.github.io/).
 My research focuses on artificial intelligence, information retrieval and recommendation.

+# 🔥 News
+- *2023.08*: &nbsp;🎉🎉 Our paper ''Popularity-aware Distributionally Robust Optimization for Recommendation System'' is accepted by 32nd ACM International Conference on Information and Knowledge Management (CIKM).

 # 📝 Publications